mathspp/mathspp/pages/reviews/write/form.md

         testimonial:
           label: Testimonial
-          placeholder: "Please, write your testimonial here.
-Include the thing you're reviewing (a book? the newsletter? the blog?) and what you liked about it."
+          placeholder: |
+            Write your testimonial here.
+            What thing(s) did you enjoy?
+How did they help?
+How is your code / life better now?
+            Keep it simple and honest :)
           rows: 5
           type: textarea
           validate: